 Born and raised in the Dry Creek Valley, Laura was surrounded by wine from an early age.
 The daughter of hard working parents, both of whom worked in the wine industry, Laura spent her childhood assisting her home-vintner father as he made and bottled wine in his garage.

-Laura and Mike married in 2012.
-They have two children, Angelo and Valentina, who will hopefully become the 5th generation to carry forth the 103 year old family farming tradition.
+Laura and Mike have two children, Angelo and Valentina, who will hopefully become the 5th generation to carry forth the 104 year old family farming tradition.

 Julia Iantosca has over 35 years of winemaking experience in small premium wineries.
 She enjoys working with many varieties and the challenges that each variety holds.